-Multilateral efforts to revitalize political negotiations between the government and members of the opposition - the Mexico Dialogue - must prioritize closing human rights protection gaps and addressing structural risk factors.
+Multilateral efforts to support the anticipated political negotiations between the government and members of the opposition - the Mexico Dialogue - must prioritize human rights protections while addressing structural risk factors.

 The Chief Prosecutor of the ICC and his investigative team should engage with survivors and civil society organizations to pursue victim-centered accountability processes.